brainworxx/kreXX-TYPO3-Extension/Documentation/Changelog/Index.rst

     - [Bugfix] Prevent the registering of multiple fatal error handlers.
     - [Bugfix] Minimise interference with strange CSS styles.
     - [Bugfix] Do not render an unresolvable method analysis recursion when there are no methods to analyse in that specific class.
+    - [Bugfix] The file service can now read the bottom of file more reliably.
+    - [Bugfix] Prevent code generation for explicitly forbidden paths, when the recursion resolving is copying the original analysis into the forbidden path
+    - [Bugfix] Removing of message keys should work again.
+    - [Bugfix] Added two missing translation keys.

 2.4.0
     - [Feature] Added the method analysis to the recursion detection, to prevent analysing the same methods over and over again.